 Macmillan Delivering Virtual Health and Wellbeing Events is a toolkit for professionals to support the delivery of health & wellbeing or information & support events/groups online.

-Cancer Care Map is an online resource to help people living with cancer find care and support services in their local area, anywhere in the UK.
-The website is run by cancer charity, The Richard Dimbleby Cancer Fund.
+Cancer Care Map is an online resource to help people living with cancer find care and support services in their local area

 This is an appointment with the patient and GP within 12 months of a diagnosis.
 It provides an opportunity to raise any new and ongoing concerns.
 If appropriate, a person can be referred to services or signposted to information and support available in their community and from charities.